 Stay near shore and avoid crossing large open water areas, especially during bad weather.

-Let someone know where you are going and when to expect you back; tell someone to call authorities if you don't return on schedul.
-Banizes, or swamps, stay with your boal even when filled with water, it will provide flotation and is more likely to be seen by potential rescuers.

-It is a good idea to bring your cell phone along in a waterproof, rescalable bag to call for help if you get into trouble.
-You can use the phone without removing it from the bag.

-Most waterfowl scasons odates and more information on waterfowl hunting in open this month.
-For season dates and more information on waterfowl hunting in Kentucky, consult the 2009-2010 Kentucky Hunting Guide for Waterfowl, available wherever hunting licenses are sold.
+Let someone know where you are going and when to expect you back; tell someone to call authorities if you don't return on schedule.
+If the boat capsizes or swamps, stay with your boat even when filled with water, it will provide flotation and is more likely to be seen by potential rescuers.
+It is a good idea to bring your cell phone along in a waterproof, resealable bag to call for help if you get into trouble.
+You can use the phone without removing it from the Most waterfowl seasons open this month.
+For season dates and more information on waterfowl hunting Kentucky, consult the 2009-2010 Kentucky Hunting Guide for Waterfowl, available wherever hunting licenses are sold.
 You may request one by calling 1-800-858-1549 or log onto the Kentucky Fish and Wildlife homepage at fw.ky.gov.

-Rebels

-which he also compiled en tackles.
+Rebels in which he also compiled seven tackles.

 Hunter Crowder led Allen Central defensively with nine tackles.
-Cory Conn and Sheldon Rice corralled Pineville ballcarriers/receivers on eight tackles apiece.

-Blake Salisbury added six tackles for the Rebels.
+Cory Conn and Sheldon Rice corralled Pineville ballcarriers/receivers on eight tackles apiece. tackles for the Rebels.